A Sound Type System for Secure Currency Flow: A type system for noninterference and call integrity

-Next, we consider the type rules for expressions $e$, given in Figure~\ref{fig:typerules_expressions}.
-Here, judgments are of the form $\Gamma \vdash e : B$.
-There are a few things to note: \begin{itemize} \item In rule \nameref{t-val}, the type of a value $v$ can be chosen freely, if $v$ is a value type, i.e.\@ of type \code{int} or \code{bool}.
-This rule is a consequence of the fact that there is no simple relationship between the datatype of a value and its security level.
-The actual security level will then be determined by the type of the variable (resp.\@ field) to which it is assigned.
+\paragraph{Typing expressions} We start with the type rules for expressions, given in Figure~\ref{fig:type_rules_expr}.
+Here, judgments are of the form $\Sigma; \Gamma; \Delta \vdash e : B_s$.
+There are a few things to note: \begin{itemize} \item In rule \nameref{exp_t_val}, the type of a value $v$ is determined by the $\TYPEOF{\cdot}$ function, which, in the case of integers and booleans, will set the security level to $\SBOT$, which is the lowest level.
+This is a consequence of the fact that there is no simple relationship between the datatype of a value and its security level.
+The level can then be raised safely as required by subtyping, and therefore the actual security level will be determined by the type of the variable (resp.\@ field) to which it is assigned.